WebDevCommunityMK/project-management-system/README.md

 9. Run `php artisan migrate` to run all migrations and database seeders
 10. Access the site using `localhost:8000` in your browser

+### InertiaJs and VueJs instalation
+1. Pull the latest changes from main branch.
+2. Run `composer install` to install new composer dependencies.
+3. Run `./vendor/bin/sail npm install` to install new node dependencies.
+4. Run `./vendor/bin/sail npm run dev` or `./vendor/bin/sail npm run build`.
+10. Access the site using `localhost:8000` in your browser.

 #### Installation (without Docker)
 0. Install the neccessary software that Laravel, Vue and React require in order to use them (check their documentation respectively)
 1. Clone the repository